pietrop/tweet-that-clip/README.md

 Originally developed as part of [textAV 2018, for "Full Fact - tweet that clip"](https://textav.gitbook.io/textav-event-2018/unconference-projects/full-fact-tweet-that-clip) by [Pietro](https://github.com/pietrop) & [James](https://github.com/jamesdools).

+Note for now there's a limit on 30 seconds and 15 MB file size.
+It be good to look into making it `async` and being able to do 2 minutes, and 512 MB max.

 ## Setup